kxgolder/Shazamboni/README_HARDWARE.md

 1. Amazon.com | History & Facts | Britannica. (n.d.).
 Retrieved April 16, 2022, from https://www.britannica.com/topic/Amazoncom
 Battery Life Calculator & Conversion Formula | Newark. (n.d.).
 Retrieved April 16, 2022, from https://www.newark.com/battery-life-calculator

+* *The source describes the company Amazon.
+It gives a brief description about our primary vendor.*

 2. How Zambonis Work.
 (2013, February 25).
 HowStuffWorks. https://science.howstuffworks.com/zamboni.htm

+* *We used this source to get a background about the Zamboni as a system as well as to get some ideas as to how to create an adequate ice re-surfacer.*

 3. Inc, E. I. (n.d.).
 Backyard Ice Hockey Rinks – Best Home Ice Skating Rink Kits – EZ ICE.
 EZ ICE, Inc. Retrieved April 16, 2022, from https://ezicerinks.com/

+* *The client recommended this source for us to get an idea as to the ice rink they use at home.
+It gave us information about the exact ice rink we needed to make an ice-resurfacer for.*

 4. Maker Tutor.
 (2019, March 31).
 Raspberry Pi  How to Control a DC Motor With an L298N Driver. https://www.youtube.com/watch?v=2bganVdLg5Q

+* *This source gave us a base code for making the motors of our Shazamboni work.
+We have made extensive modifications from this code since.
+It also taught us how to correctly implement the L298N motor driver with our HC-SR04 ultrasonic sensors and Raspberry Pi 4B.*

-5. Projects | Computer coding for kids and teens | Raspberry Pi. (n.d.).
-Retrieved April 16, 2022, from https://projects.raspberrypi.org/en/projects/physical-computing
+5. Raspberry Pi Documentation—Configuration. (n.d.).
+Retrieved April 16, 2022, from https://www.raspberrypi.com/documentation/computers/configuration.html

-6. Team, P. (2021, April 14).
-How to configure Raspberry Pi in Ad hoc wifi mode.
-PyShine. https://py2ai.github.io//How-to-configure-Raspberry-Pi-in-Ad-hoc-wifi-mode/
+* *This source gave us the guide for implementing our Ad-Hoc network successfully.
+Again, we have made extensive modifications from this code since.*

-7. Using a Raspberry Pi distance sensor (ultrasonic sensor HC-SR04). (n.d.).
+6. Using a Raspberry Pi distance sensor (ultrasonic sensor HC-SR04). (n.d.).
 Retrieved April 16, 2022, from https://tutorials-raspberrypi.com/raspberry-pi-ultrasonic-sensor-hc-sr04/

+* *This source gave us the base tutorial and code for integrating our ultrasonic sensors.
+Again, we have made extensive modifications from this code since.*

-8. Basic writing and formatting syntax. (n.d.).
+7. Basic writing and formatting syntax. (n.d.).
 GitHub Docs.
 Retrieved April 16, 2022, from http://ghdocs-prod.azurewebsites.net:80/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

+* *I used this source to make the README_HARDWARE.md in our GitHub repository. *

-9. GitLab Flavored Markdown | GitLab. (n.d.).
-Retrieved April 16, 2022, from https://docs.gitlab.com/ee/user/markdown.html
+8. Extended Syntax | Markdown Guide. (n.d.).
+Retrieved April 16, 2022, from https://www.markdownguide.org/extended-syntax/

+* *I used this source to make the tables in the README_HARDWARE.md in our GitHub repository. *

 ### ME References